Records of prime ministers of Australia: Died while immediate successor was in office

 Earle Page and Ben Chifley's successor, Robert Menzies, was in office when Chifley and Page died in 1951 and 1961 respectively.

 Miscellaneous records

 The prime minister who had the most children is Joseph Lyons, who fathered 12 children.

 The tallest prime minister is believed to be Gough Whitlam, who stood at around 6 feet 4 inches (194 cm) in height.

 The longest personal name held by an Australian prime minister was that of Earle Page whose four names – Earle Christmas Grafton Page – total 25 letters.
 The shortest baptismal names, each 10 letters long, were held by John Curtin and John McEwen.

+The following prime ministers have had facial hair.
+Alfred Deakin, Chris Watson, George Reid, Andrew Fisher, Joseph Cook and Billy Hughes.
+Most prime ministers, when in office, have been predominantly clean-shaven men.